Selharem/Item---Displayer/README.md

 Install nodejs and npm.

-Create a new cluster on MongoDB (you can you mongoDB atlas without installing anything into your machine).
+*Create a new cluster on MongoDB (you can use mongoDB atlas without installing anything into your machine).

-Coppy the link to your cluster and paste it on config/keys.js.
+*Copy the link to your cluster and paste it on config/keys.js.

-Checkout the repository onto your local machine.
+*Checkout the repository onto your local machine.

+*Use Postman to make HTTP Requests (or any other tool).

 # Happy Coding